Credit: Save the Rhino International

 The latest poaching numbers from South Africa

-At 769 recorded poaching incidents in South Africa in 2018, poaching numbers are still high.
-However, what does this decline mean for rhinos’ future?
+At 594 recorded poaching incidents in South Africa in 2019, poaching numbers have declined significantly in recent years, but are still too high.
+What does this decline mean for rhinos’ future?

-In February 2019 the South African Department of Environmental Affairs, released the 2018 poaching numbers.
-Thankfully, the numbers show a decrease of 259 (1,028 rhino were poached in 2017).
+In February 2020 the South African Department of Environment, Forestry and Fisheries, released the 2019 poaching numbers.
+Thankfully, the numbers show a decrease of 175 compared to the previous year (769 rhinos were poached in 2017).

-But this positive sign does not mean rhinos are now thriving.
-It shows at least two rhinos were killed each day in 2018.
-Furthermore, the cumulative impact of the poaching crisis is taking its toll, as well as the prolonged drought affecting food and water resources.
+Unfortunately, this positive – and very welcome – decrease does not mean rhinos are now thriving.
+On average in the country, a rhino is killed every 15 hours.
+This is a significant downward trend since 2015, when more than three rhinos were poached every 24 hours.
+But, despite the good news, the long-term impact of the poaching crisis is taking its toll, as well as the prolonged drought affecting food and water resources.

 South African poaching explained

 South Africa has by far the largest population of rhinos in the world and is an incredibly important country for rhino conservation.
 From 2007-2014 the country experienced an exponential rise in rhino poaching – a growth of over 9,000%.
 Most illegal activity occurs in Kruger National Park, a 19,485 km2 of protected habitat on South Africa’s north-eastern border with Mozambique.
 Kruger consistently suffered heavy poaching loses, and so in the last few years, the government and international donors have channelled ever more funding and resources into securing the Park.
 In recent years, Kruger has continued to be a critical poaching area, though the number of rhinos poached in the Park is going down.